 Removal of Dams in Southern Indiana

-The Nature Conservancy recently helped to remove two low-head dams on Big Indian Creek in southern Indiana.
-This increases habitat availability and allows hellbenders to move within the stream to find one another.
+The Nature Conservancy helped to remove two low-head dams on Big Indian Creek in southern Indiana, and a third dam is slated for removal in 2024.
+With the third dam removal, more than 500 miles of historic stream habitat will be reopened to hellbenders.
+Removing the low-head dams increases habitat availability and allows hellbenders to move within the creek to find one another.

 More Hellbender Work